About Water & Environmental Technology

 Heath Edelman

-Assistant Professor, Water and Environmental Technology 2nd
+Assistant Professor, Water and Environmental Technology, Second-Year Students

 Shannon Butler

-Instructor, Water Environmental Technology 1st
+Instructor, Water & Environmental Technology First-Year Students

 Occupational Advisory Committee